javaguruen/advanced-kotlin-workshop/slides-02-arrow.md

 - How easy is it to mix the arguments
 - Where do you put business logic for valid values?
 - Where do you validate values?
-- Can we still instanciate invalid User objects?
+- Can we still instantiate invalid User objects?
 - Did you note that the constructor can throw exception?

 Å navngi parametrene er derfor lurt.